Starbucks Center, Seattle, WA

 Recently designated as a historic landmark, the Ainsworth & Dunn Warehouse is constructed of brick and mortar with a load bearing dimensional timber frame.
 The property occupies a unique and significant place at the north edge of Seattle’s waterfront district adjacent to the Seattle Art Museum Sculpture Park and the Belltown neighborhood and at the end of the Lake to Bay Trail.

-We plan to renovate the historic property and integrate it into a new, mixed-use development that will include the vacant parking lot abutting the south edge of the building.
-Site planning for the development is ongoing, with redevelopment of the property scheduled to commence in early 2017.
+We successfully sold our ownership stake in the project to Meriwether Partners in early 2017.
+Meriwether Partners plans to renovate the historic property and integrate it into a new, mixed-use development that will include a luxury apartment building abutting the south edge of the building.
+Site planning for the development is ongoing, with redevelopment of the property scheduled to commence in 2017.